Payments Technology

 Which types of devices have NFC technology?

-In order to process NFC payments, you’ll need either an NFC reader or another NFC-enabled device that lets you skip the NFC reader altogether.
+To process NFC payments, you’ll need either an NFC reader or another NFC-enabled device that lets you skip the NFC reader altogether.

 • Tablets.
 Some tablets can be NFC-enabled and used in the same way as smartphones to accept NFC mobile payments via a payment app.